currawong-project/libcw/README.md

   One way around this is to instantiate them with an initial set of inputs but then allow those inputs to be replaced by a later connection.

-- DONE: Fix up the coding language - change the use of `instance_t` to `proc_t` and `inst` to `proc`, change use of `ctx` in cwFlowProc

 BUGS:
 - The counter modulo mode is not working as expected.

-- There is no way for a proc in a poly context to use it's poly channel number to select a mult variable.
-For example in an osc in a poly has no way to select the frequency of the osc by conneting to a non-poly proc - like a list.
-Consider:
-1. Use a difference 'in' statememt (e.g. 'poly-in' but the same syntax used for connecting 'mult' variables.)
-2. Include the proc name in the 'in' var to indicate a poly index is being iterated e.g. `lfo: { class:sine_tone, in:{ osc_.dc:list.value_ } }`

 Host Environments: